emielkuiper/katacoda-courses/kubernetes-fundamentals-2/module-1/step7.md

-Next, we will deploy our Vue.js hello world application.
+Next, in order to solidify what we have learned we will deploy our Vue.js hello world application.

 ## Deployment